-Here’s a quick checklist of issues caused by sexual shame:
+Here’s a quick checklist of issues caused by sexual shame.
+You:

-- You feel sex is only for having children
+- Feel sex is only for having children

-- You get little or no pleasure from sex
+- Get little or no pleasure from sex

-- You lack sexual experience (only ‘vanilla sex’, e.g. missionary position)
+- Lack sexual experience (only ‘vanilla sex’, e.g. missionary position)

-- You don’t initiate sex (or have trouble initiating it)
+- Don’t initiate sex (or have trouble initiating it)

-- You have sex because you’re ‘supposed to’ rather than ‘want to’
+- Have sex because you’re ‘supposed to’ rather than ‘want to’

-- You want sex to be over and done with (no emotional engagement)
+- Want sex to be over and done with (no emotional engagement)

-- You want to avoid your partner straight after sex
+- Want to avoid your partner straight after sex